narensh/snakes-n-ladders-game/README.md

 Sample Output:

+Dice Outcome: 3 | Player A moved from position 0 to 3
-Turn # 1 | Dice Outcome: 2 | Player A moved from position 0 to 2
+Dice Outcome: 2 | Player A moved from position 3 to 5
-Turn # 2 | Dice Outcome: 4 | Player A moved from position 2 to 6
+Dice Outcome: 5 | Player A moved from position 5 to 10
-Turn # 3 | Dice Outcome: 2 | Player A moved from position 6 to 8
+Dice Outcome: 2 | Player A moved from position 10 to 12
+Dice Outcome: 1 | Player A moved from position 12 to 13
-Turn # 4 | Dice Outcome: 6 | Player A moved from position 8 to 14
+Dice Outcome: 4 | Player A moved from position 13 to 17
 Ouch!!
-Snake Bite, moving to position 10
-Turn # 5 | Dice Outcome: 6 | Player A moved from position 14 to 10
-Turn # 6 | Dice Outcome: 2 | Player A moved from position 10 to 12
-Turn # 7 | Dice Outcome: 3 | Player A moved from position 12 to 15
+Snake Bite at position 20, moving to position 10 Dice Outcome: 3 | Player A moved from position 17 to 10 Dice Outcome: 3 | Player A moved from position 10 to 13 Dice Outcome: 6 | Player A moved from position 13 to 19
-Ouch!!
-Snake Bite, moving to position 10
-Turn # 8 | Dice Outcome: 5 | Player A moved from position 15 to 10
+Dice Outcome: 4 | Player A moved from position 19 to 23
-Turn # 9 | Dice Outcome: 6 | Player A moved from position 10 to 16
+Dice Outcome: 6 | Player A moved from position 23 to 29
-Turn # 10 | Dice Outcome: 5 | Player A moved from position 16 to 21
-Turn # 11 | Dice Outcome: 2 | Player A moved from position 21 to 23
+Dice Outcome: 2 | Player A moved from position 29 to 31
-Turn # 12 | Dice Outcome: 4 | Player A moved from position 23 to 27
-Turn # 13 | Dice Outcome: 5 | Player A moved from position 27 to 32
+Dice Outcome: 1 | Player A moved from position 31 to 32
-Turn # 14 | Dice Outcome: 4 | Player A moved from position 32 to 36
+Dice Outcome: 5 | Player A moved from position 32 to 37
-Turn # 15 | Dice Outcome: 4 | Player A moved from position 36 to 40
+Dice Outcome: 3 | Player A moved from position 37 to 40
-Turn # 16 | Dice Outcome: 6 | Player A moved from position 40 to 46
+Dice Outcome: 1 | Player A moved from position 40 to 41
-Turn # 17 | Dice Outcome: 2 | Player A moved from position 46 to 48
+Dice Outcome: 3 | Player A moved from position 41 to 44
-Turn # 18 | Dice Outcome: 2 | Player A moved from position 48 to 50
+Dice Outcome: 1 | Player A moved from position 44 to 45
-Turn # 19 | Dice Outcome: 1 | Player A moved from position 50 to 51
+Dice Outcome: 6 | Player A moved from position 45 to 51
-Turn # 20 | Dice Outcome: 4 | Player A moved from position 51 to 55
+Dice Outcome: 1 | Player A moved from position 51 to 52
-Turn # 21 | Dice Outcome: 1 | Player A moved from position 55 to 56
+Dice Outcome: 3 | Player A moved from position 52 to 55
-Turn # 22 | Dice Outcome: 1 | Player A moved from position 56 to 57
+Dice Outcome: 2 | Player A moved from position 55 to 57
-Turn # 23 | Dice Outcome: 2 | Player A moved from position 57 to 59
+Dice Outcome: 3 | Player A moved from position 57 to 60
-Turn # 24 | Dice Outcome: 5 | Player A moved from position 59 to 64
+Dice Outcome: 4 | Player A moved from position 60 to 64
-Turn # 25 | Dice Outcome: 5 | Player A moved from position 64 to 69
+Dice Outcome: 4 | Player A moved from position 64 to 68
-Turn # 26 | Dice Outcome: 2 | Player A moved from position 69 to 71
+Dice Outcome: 5 | Player A moved from position 68 to 73
-Turn # 27 | Dice Outcome: 1 | Player A moved from position 71 to 72
+Dice Outcome: 3 | Player A moved from position 73 to 76
-Turn # 28 | Dice Outcome: 1 | Player A moved from position 72 to 73
+Dice Outcome: 4 | Player A moved from position 76 to 80
-Turn # 29 | Dice Outcome: 5 | Player A moved from position 73 to 78
+Dice Outcome: 1 | Player A moved from position 80 to 81
-Turn # 30 | Dice Outcome: 5 | Player A moved from position 78 to 83
+Dice Outcome: 3 | Player A moved from position 81 to 84
 ```

 ##Design